RIGID: Robust Linear Regression with Missing Data: Concluding Remarks

 This paper presents a framework to use robustness as a way of handling the missing data in linear regression.
 Our framework ultimately reduces to a unified convex formulation, where the linear fit can be directly acquired from an optimization problem.
 As a first method of its kind, we focus on linear models, and datasets with elliptical distributions (narrowed down to multi-normal).
 We believe that the proposed robust formulation can be extended to more sophisticated models, beyond linear regression.
 Clearly, such extension might limit the access to well-understood conditional distributions, however, the performance boost observed in linear models, encourages one to try more sophisticated predictive schemes and data models.
 Also, while elliptical distributions cover many interesting data distributions, an extension of the technique to more general multi-modal distributions remains open.

 Theoretically, in this paper we tried to address some of the most immediate and important aspects of the work, such as a scalable solver, understanding of the risk, and the estimation of input parameters.
 As stated in Theorem \ref{th:LclosedForm}, the structure of the data covariance matrix, the missing patterns and the missing ratio for each pattern play key roles in controlling the behavior of the robust risk.
-Because of the diversity of the input parameters, a more precise characterization of the worst-case risk, and estimation error of the true model remain as future open directions.
-A non-asymptotic analysis of the robust risk also remains an open problem.
-Given the challenges for the asymptotic case, the authors anticipate this problem to be much harder, requiring strong assumptions about the missing patterns and data covariance structure.
+Presenting results related to the estimation error of the true model (the difference between $\bbeta_0$ and the RIGID Solution) is beyond the current load of the paper, and will be presented in near future as a separate contribution.
+Moreover, because of the diversity of the input parameters, a rigorous characterization of the worst-case risk, remains an open problem.

-Finally, the proposed framework which solves a convex program to train a linear model with incomplete data may require more computational resources, compared to some of the more classic techniques, such as mean imputation, followed by an ordinary least squares step to fit a linear model.
-Other than this, and specifically given the stronger focus on the theoretical aspects, the authors do not foresee other direct societal impacts.
+Finally, a generalization of RIGID would be to consider a different $\gamma$ for each missing pattern to more flexibly control the width of the uncertainty regions, $\mathcal{R}_i$.
+This flexibility comes at the expense of introducing many free parameters, especially when the number of missing patterns is large (e.g., in an MCAR setting).
+Exploring methods which exploit such flexible formulations without blowing up the problem with redundant hyper-parameters is another open direction of research.